Museum of the Bible Presents “A Balm in Gilead”

 Posted In: Press Releases

-Washington, February 10, 2020 – Museum of the Bible hosted the homegoing event of the Slave Bible as it returns to Fisk University in Nashville, Tennessee.
+Washington D.C., February 10, 2020 – Museum of the Bible hosted the homegoing event of the Slave Bible as it returns to Fisk University in Nashville, Tennessee.
 This provocative artifact prompted several thousand organizations, churches and educational institutions to tackle the conversation of the role of the Bible and slavery in our country.
 This particular Bible stirred museum guests to leave more than 9,000 comment cards reflecting on their experience and interaction with the exhibit.

 Along with the Fisk Jubilee Singers, the event included the Howard University Gospel Choir, museum tours and a roundtable discussion with academic and biblical scholars focusing on the Bible and its impact on the African American experience.
 Guests witnessed the resilience and fortitude of the African American community and its ability to rise above the “peculiar” institution of chattel slavery through the lens of Spirituals and Gospel music.